Dental Sealants for Kids

 While sealants are an effective preventative measure for helping your child to prevent cavities on the chewing surfaces of their molars, they are only effective when used in conjunction with good oral hygiene practices.
 Sealants only protect the areas over which they are applied.
 Cavities can still develop in other areas of the teeth.
 Help your child to maintain a good oral hygiene routine, including brushing and flossing daily as well as making routine dental appointments for cleanings and exams.

 Sealants help to provide additional protection against the formation of tooth decay and cavities, helping your child to maintain a happy, healthy mouth.
-For more information about sealants, and to schedule an appointment for your child, call North Atlanta Family Dentistry at (470) 387-0500 today.
+For more information about sealants and dentistry for kids or to schedule an appointment for your child, call North Atlanta Family Dentistry at (470) 387-0500 today.